-Connection types for setting up design and deployment repositories Туре Description Local The Repository is located on the local machine as a folder.
-This folder must be specified in the Repository Directory field.
-Remote - RMI The Repository is located on a remote server and can be accessed by the RMI protocol.
-The Repository URL field displays URL for remote access to the repository.
-Remote - WebDav The Repository is located on a remote server and can be accessed via WebDav protocol.
-The Repository URL field displays URL for remote access to the repository.
-Database The Repository is located in a local or remote database.
+Connection type Connection types for setting up design and deployment repositories Туре Description Git The repository can be configured on the local or remote machine.
+Database The repository is located in a local or remote database.
 Repository URL field displays URL for access to the database.
 A user can create connection to different databases, such as MySQL, MS SQL, Oracle etc. For more information on supported versions, see http://openl-tablets.org/supported-platforms .
 AWS S3 The repository is located in Amazon Simple Storage Service (AWS S3).
-A "bucket" is a located unit of storage in AWS S3, and is globally unique.
+A "bucket" is a logical unit of storage in AWS S3, and is globally unique.
 Choose a region for storage to reduce latency, costs, etc. An Access key and a Secret key are needed to access storage.
-If employed system retrieves it from one of the known locations as described in AWS Access Keys .
-The Listener period is the interval in which to repository changes, in seconds.
+If empty, the system retrieves it from one of the known locations as described in AWS Documentation.
+Best Practices for Managing AWS Access Keys .
+The Listener period is the interval in which to check repository changes, in seconds.

-For more information on repository settings, see the Data Source Configuration section in [OpenL Tablets Web Services Usage and Customization Guide].
+For more information on repository settings, see the Data Source Configuration section in [OpenL Tablets Rule Services Usage and Customization Guide].